DjiddouMoustapha/meanStack-angular5/README.md

 to run the app in local.
 1°) clone de app

+2°) download and put it a5app folder https://github.com/DjiddouMoustapha/angular5-folder

-2°)npm install to install all dependencies
+3°) npm install to install all dependencies

-3°) npm start to run the app in local
+4°)  npm start to run the app in local